Back to blog

 PHP: The Story Behind

-Typically, the older the technology is, the less convenient it is for developers.
+Typically, the older the technology is, the less convenient it is for experienced developers.
 Old technologies tend to die because of irrelevance or loss of popularity, and all these tendencies lead to a rise in the cost of programmers.
 Over time, more convenient tools appear for solving specific problems, which are often cheaper than the previous ones.
-Therefore, in the 2000s, PHP displaced Perl from the pedestal of the best programming language for creating websites.
+Therefore, in the 2000s, PHP displaced Perl from the pedestal of the best full-stack development language for creating websites.

 PHP in Simple Terms

-As reported by the PHP manual, “PHP is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.”
+As reported by the PHP manual, “PHP is a widely-used open source general-purpose scripting language that is especially suited for web application development and can be embedded into HTML.”
 This open-source programming language was developed by enthusiastic programmers from all over the world.
 It has a simple syntax, partly similar to Java and C++.
 According to statistics, 77.5% of all websites were created with PHP.

 In general, PHP helps developers with the following tasks: